Clay: Uses

 Modelling clay is used in art and handicraft for sculpting.
 Clays are used for making pottery, both utilitarian and decorative, and construction products, such as bricks, walls, and floor tiles.
 Different types of clay, when used with different minerals and firing conditions, are used to produce earthenware, stoneware, and porcelain.
 Prehistoric humans discovered the useful properties of clay.
 Some of the earliest pottery shards recovered are from central Honshu, Japan.
-They are associated with the Jōmon culture, and recovered deposits have been dated to around 14,000 BC.
+They are associated with the Jōmon culture, and recovered deposits have been dated to around 14,000 BCE.
 Cooking pots, art objects, dishware, smoking pipes, and even musical instruments such as the ocarina can all be shaped from clay before being fired.

-Clay tablets were the first known writing medium.
-Scribes wrote by inscribing them with cuneiform script using a blunt reed called a stylus.
+Ancient peoples in Mesopotamia adopted clay tablets as the first known writing medium.
+Clay was chosen due to the local material being easy to work with and widely available.
+Scribes wrote on the tablets by inscribing them with a script known as cuneiform, using a blunt reed called a stylus, which effectively produced the wedge shaped markings of their writing.
+After being written on, clay tablets could be reworked into fresh tablets and reused if needed, or fired to make them permanent records.
+Nowadays, clay is added as a filler to graphite, in pencil lead, to change the hardness and blackness of the pencil.
 Purpose-made clay balls were used as sling ammunition.
 Clay is used in many industrial processes, such as paper making, cement production, and chemical filtering.
 Bentonite clay is widely used as a mold binder in the manufacture of sand castings.

+Materials

+Clay is a common filler used in polymer nanocomposites.
+It can reduce the cost of the composite, as well as impart modified behavior: increased stiffness, decreased permeability, decreased electrical conductivity, etc.

 Medicine

-Traditional uses of clay as medicine goes back to prehistoric times.
+Traditional uses of clay as medicine go back to prehistoric times.
 An example is Armenian bole, which is used to soothe an upset stomach.
 Some animals such as parrots and pigs ingest clay for similar reasons.
 Kaolin clay and attapulgite have been used as anti-diarrheal medicines.